gustavossvet/BLCM-COVID19-1/README.md

 Whereas - according to the Hui-Walter paradigm - a model with three tests and one population is identifiable, non-identifiabiliy becomes an issue when potential conditional test dependencies are also included in the model.
 Since IgG and IgM rely on the same biological principle, at least a conditional dependency between these two tests should be included.
 The choice of the priors was based on a previous analysis (preprint: DOI:
 10.21203/rs.3.rs-33243/v1) and beta priors were obtained using the software Betabuster (https://betabuster.software.informer.com/1.0/).
-In brief we assumed, that the specificity of Rt-PCR has a median of 99%, with the 5th percentile being at 98%.
+In brief we assumed, that the specificity of RT-PCR has a median of 99%, with the 5th percentile being at 98%.
 This leads to a prior beta (426.36,4.64).
 For the specificities of IgG and Igm, we assumed that they have a median of 95%, with a 5th percentile at 95%.
 To assess convergence, three different chains starting from different points were run after an adaptation phase of 1000 iterations and a burnin of 10000.
 The sample comprises 1000000 iterations from each chain.
 The trace plots were checked visually for good mixing.
 To monitor convergence by the Gelman-Rubin approach, the potential scale reduction factor (psrf), was assessed.
 Psrf for each posterior parameter is assumed to decline to 1 as the number of iterations approaches infinity.

 # Results and limitations